· Samir Abid · AI Development · 9 min read

 In the past, this would’ve been a two-week optimization project.
 Instead it was an afternoon experiment.

-What I Think This Means
+What This Means

 But what I actually learned was about the development process itself.

-Here, that friction just… disappeared.
+Here, that friction was much lower.

 The Question That Matters